• Skip to main content

 The pools at Leirhnjukur mountain

-One of the first features on the small loop is the pools.
-The boardwalk goes 3/4 around it.
-As often in a geothermal area, the colors are fascinating, I especially liked the view with Viti and Krafla in the background.
+As often in a geothermal area, the colors are fascinating.
+I especially liked the view with the Viti crater, and Krafla, higher in the background.

 Leirhnjukur geothermal area, North Iceland, photo 1